laplcebeltrami/rsfMRIconnectivity/README.md

+## Rs-fMRI correlation brain network data (400 subjects)

-## Rs-fMRI correlation brain network data generated from the study
+The 400 subjects rs-fMRI correlation brain network data (400 subjects) obtained from the study

 [1] Huang, S.-G., Samdin, S.B., Ting, C.M., Ombao, H., Chung, M.K.
 2020
 Statistical model for dynamically-changing correlation matrices with application to brain connectivity.
 Journal of Neuroscience Methods 331:108480 http://pages.stat.wisc.edu/~mchung/papers/huang.2020.NM.pdf

+is avaiable here.
 The raw rs-fMRI went though the processing steps (only motion correction, bandpass filtering) described in.
 These correlation marices are further used in the following studies

 [2] Chung, M.K., El-Yaagoubi,A.B., Qiu, A., Ombao, H. 2025, From Density to Void: Why Brain Networks Fail to Reveal Complex Higher-Order